Geoff-Fletcher/True_Review/README.md

 - An ability to create a review and see it published
 - An ability for the user to update and delete their reviews
 - An accessible website for all users

+### Design Inspiration

+My design ideas came from the classic color and aesthetic of old glamorous Hollywood cinema with rich red and gold embellishing and contrasting a dark background that emulates a cinema screen on which the bright images from each film in the pagniated reviews feel like films playing on that screen.
+This simple but strong aesthetic evokes a classic era and the traditional values coming from the idea that great art is timeless and therefore by extent is its honest critique.
+I think many people out there just want honest yet nuanced and detailed opinions free from alterior pretentions (in any direction) and this platform aims to deliver.

 ### Epics and user stories